 4. Observe Your Kid

 Seriously.
 Just sit, watch and listen.
 Long enough to notice to the gap in their teeth, the sound of their voices, the way they walk.
 “Life moves pretty fast,” a noted truant once said.
 “If you don’t stop and look around once in a while, you could miss it.”
 We want to appreciate what’s going to change soon, but, by cueing in, past and future worries recede.
-You’re all about being in that moment, and, moreso your child can tell, says Emily Edlynn, licensed psychologist in Oak Park, Illinois.
-Fully be there as often as you can.
+You’re all about being in that moment, and, more so your child can tell, says Emily Edlynn, licensed psychologist in Oak Park, Illinois.
+Be there as often as you can.

 5. Compliment More